 What do you think of the idea of people's expressions of suffering being the voice of God?
 Have you heard God's voice in this way recently?
 What thoughts does this stir up if you are the one who is suffering?
 Continue the conversation here!

 Andrea Catlett, MA, is a former pastor and has served a wide variety of ministries.
-She currently serves as a hospital chaplain.
+She currently serves as a chaplain with Fallen Sparrow Spiritual Care.
 Through her education and experience, she has found prayer to be her constant calling.
 As a special needs mom and being disabled herself, she naturally advocates for those who need their voice heard in the healthcare system or simply a fellow friend.
-Andrea also serves as Eden Spiritual Care's vice chairperson.
+Andrea is a member of the Eden Spiritual Care board, and is also an Eden Spiritual Care class instructor.